Starter Guide to Requirements Management

 Creating and maintaining ReqView document templates is an easy task because they are just regular ReqView documents saved in a specific way.
 For this purpose, we will create the ReqView project called MIL-STD-498-DIDs that will store all our custom template documents — one document for each project artifact type (system requirements, system design, software requirements, risk management program, test plan, etc).
 This project will also be used to maintain the document templates, should a need to update them arise.

 New ReqView projects are typically set up by an advanced user, such as the project Chief Systems Engineer.
 This user initially creates a global Git repository for the new project, clones the Git repository locally, and initializes the new project with the first document.
 Any other user who wants to access an existing ReqView project for the first time only needs to clone the Git repository to the Local Workspace later.
-When a user commits his project changes ReqView will automatically push the commit to the global Git repository.
+When a user commits his project changes, ReqView will automatically push the commit to the global Git repository.

 Let us see how to create and initialize the MIL-STD-498-DIDs project storing document templates.